shivanand-patil/TheDataSeminar/README.md

 ### Week-02

 - Indexing and Transactions
+- What are file descriptors and how they relate to DB performance?
 - MySQL Configuration, Backup and Recovery
 - Server logs, Database replication
 - CAP theorem in NoSQL, Distributed system/database
-- Data Partioning and Sharding
+- Data Partitioning, Sharding and Replicasets
-- Consistent Hasing and Quorums in NoSQL
+- Consistent Hashing and Quorums in NoSQL

 #### SQL vs. NoSQL: Understanding the differences